conda-forge/cfep/cfep-23.md

 Since Zulip doesn't have end-to-end encryption, it is not the best place to discuss sensitive matters.
 Instead, we propose the following protocol.

-1. A private channel will be created in the Zulip instance, with exclusive access to the core team.
-2. In that channel, core members can announce that a new sensitive topic needs to be discussed.
+1. Core members will announce that a new sensitive topic needs to be discussed in the Zulip channel for `core`.
 A small description describing the situation without revealing sensitive details should be shared.
-3. A new private room will be created in Matrix and announced in the private topic.
+2. A new private room will be created in Matrix and announced in the private topic.
 Interested core members can voluntarily join the room to participate or observe the conversation.
-4. When the issue has been addressed, a summary of the events and decisions taken will be captured in the secret vault.
+3. When the issue has been addressed, a summary of the events and decisions taken will be captured in the secret vault.
 The notes document should contain the date, topic title, participants and any other necessary information.
-5. Once the summary has been safely stored, a short announcement should be posted to the Zulip topic informing about the publication of the relevant notes in the vault.
+4. Once the summary has been safely stored, a short announcement should be posted to the Zulip topic informing about the publication of the relevant notes in the vault.
-6. After a short period has passed with no comments, the Element room will be deleted and the Zulip topic will be marked as solved.
+5. After a short period has passed with no comments, the Element room will be deleted and the Zulip topic will be marked as solved.

 ## Alternatives